1985 World Series: Game 5

 Entering this game, the Royals were 3–0 in must-win games in playoff elimination games.
 They improved their record to 4–0 with a decisive victory over the Cardinals, again by the score of 6–1.
 The Royals struck first on Frank White's groundout with runners on second and third in the top of the first off of Bob Forsch, but the Cardinals tied it off of Danny Jackson in the bottom half on back-to-back two-out doubles by Tom Herr and Jack Clark.
 However, they would not score after that.
 The Royals broke the game open in the second when Buddy Biancalana singled to score Jim Sundberg, who doubled with one out.
 After Lonnie Smith walked, Willie Wilson tripled home both runs to make it 4–1.
 The Royals added to their lead in the eighth off of Jeff Lahti on shortstop Ozzie Smith's throwing error on Danny Jackson's ground ball, then in the ninth on Pat Sheridan's RBI double.
 Jackson was the winning pitcher, following the same formula and pitching rotation as the Royals did in the ALCS where Jackson also won Game 5.
-Jackson threw an immaculate inning in the 7th, becoming the only pitcher to do so during a World Series game to date.
+Jackson threw an immaculate inning in the 7th, becoming the only pitcher to do so during a postseason game to date.
 Jackson scattered five hits, allowing only one run in a complete game.